A sign with Thank you written on

 No problem / Don’t worry about it

-All of these are widely used in everyday conversation.
+All of these expressions are common in everyday conversation and can usually be used interchangeably.

 Example Dialogues